Schwarzen/Color-My-Desktop/README.md

 <br clear="left" />

-Once the theme has finished compiling, open the gnome tweaks application and change your shell theme to "Color-My-Gnome"<br>
+Once the theme has finished compiling, open the gnome tweaks application and change your shell theme to "Color-My-Desktop"<br>
 Some apps may require logging out to refresh their colors. <br>

-Color my GNOME is still being tested, please backup any important files and use with caution.
-Color my GNOME only alters the files it comes with, <br>
+Color My Desktop is still being tested, please backup any important files and use with caution.
+Color My Desktop only alters the files it comes with, <br>
-and only creates files in the Zen-browser theme folder that reference the css files created by Color my GNOME.
+and only creates files in the Zen-browser theme folder that reference the css files created by Color My Desktop.

 ## Uninstall